ga4gh/va-spec/schema/va-spec/base/def/SubjectVariantProposition.rst

 **Computational Definition**

-An autonomous actor (person, organization, or software agent) that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity.
+A :ref:`Proposition` that has a variant as the subject.

 **Information Model**

-Some Agent attributes are inherited from :ref:`gks-core:Entity`.
+Some SubjectVariantProposition attributes are inherited from :ref:`Proposition`.

 .. list-table::
    :class: clean-wrap